-As new HUD Low Mod estimates become available, Grants Administration will begin posting these on the cdbgSC.com website, filtered for SC local governments and Census Tracts and Block groups in South Carolina.
+As new HUD Low Mod estimates become available, Grants Administration posts these on the cdbgSC.com website, filtered for SC local governments and Census Tracts and Block groups in South Carolina.
+Only HUD census data may be used and the link to the most current data is available on the State CDBG web site, as well as via HUD Exchange.